catseye/The-Dossier/article/Lost Games.md

 being some kind of wizard, but I might be conflating it with other games I saw at that time.

+### Ninja game

+*   available for: TRS-80

+Side-scroller.
+You play a ninja, with a sai.
+You travel rightward (you cannot stop.)
+Hazards include ninjas travelling leftward, rocks on ground, rocks falling from sky(?).
+You can dispatch all(?) of these hazards with your sai.
+I cannot remember if you can jump.
+Istr mountains in the background.
+Or a sort of temple that you eventually reach?
+I may be confabulating that.

 ### Would you two like you join me on a fantasia?

 *   seen-on: Arcade